 Living Shorelines Restoration

-The project was designed by Coastline Design, constructed by Resource Restoration Group, and funded by MD Dept. of the Environment and MD Dept. of Natural Resources.
+The project was designed by Coastline Design, constructed by Resource Restoration Group, and funded by MD Department of the Environment and MD Department of Natural Resources.
 This site was selected as a pilot project for the state’s new Resiliency Through Restoration Initiative to demonstrate how nature-based practices can help address flooding and erosion to protect people, infrastructure, and ecosystems.